EPO designated or elected

 Designation of the EPO for a State

-However, the EPO may only be the designated or elected Office for a State if, at the time of the J30/90 international filing, that State:
+However, the EPO may only be a designated or elected Office for a State if, at the time of the filing of the international application (J30/90), that State:

-- is a contracting State of the EPC
+• is a contracting State of the EPC and

 Mandatory designation of the EPO for certain States